freewizard20/shoveling/BucketList.md

 11. Development tools for my use(especially in my case I forget the very-specific logic flows so some software aiding me that part should help tremendeously)
 12. Music player and organizer(encoder if maybe)
 13. A guide for academic paper reading, it is still somewhat complicated to follow the multi dimentional web of interrelated papers.
 Some visualization would be great.
-14. A platform to exchange cryptocurrency. with some freewizard coins to start lol
+14. A platform to exchange cryptocurrency(discover,curate,donate). with some freewizard coins to start lol
+15. wall of eternity : a simple blockchain that accepts text/links that last forever.